 The Housing Authority was established by the Glendale City Council in 1975.
-The Housing Authority administers seven affordable housing program funds on behalf of the City, including (1) the Department of Housing and Urban Development (HUD) Housing Assistance Fund (often called "Section 8"), (2) the HUD HOME Grant Fund, (3) the HUD Continuum of Care Grant Fund, (4) the Affordable Housing Trust Fund that receives density bonus, inclusionary and other local affordable housing funds, (5) the state funded BEGIN Affordable Homeownership Fund, (6) the Low and Moderate Income Housing Asset Fund, and (7) 2011 TABs Housing Fund.
+The Housing Authority administers ten affordable housing program funds on behalf of the City, including (1) the Department of Housing and Urban Development (HUD) Housing Assistance Fund (often called "Section 8"), (2) the HUD HOME Grant Fund, (3) the HUD Continuum of Care Grant Fund, (4) the Affordable Housing Trust Fund that receives density bonus, inclusionary and other local affordable housing funds, (5) the state funded BEGIN Affordable Homeownership Fund, (6) the Low and Moderate Income Housing Asset Fund, (7) 2011 TABs Housing Fund, and three programs using local Measure S funds: (8) Monthly Housing Subsidy Program (MHSP), (9) Low Income Family Employment and Rental Assistance Program (LIFERAP) and (10) Low Income Student Rental Assistance Program (LISRAP).
 The Housing Authority's mission is to provide decent, safe, and sanitary dwellings for low to moderate income families, to preserve existing affordable housing, and to increase the supply and quality of new affordable housing.
-The Housing Authority's financial data and transactions are included within the special revenue funds, and no separate financial report is issued for the Authority.
+The Housing Authority's financial data and transactions are included within the General Fund and special revenue funds, and no separate financial report is issued for the Authority.